Zeioth/compiler.nvim/README.md

 | output | Path where the compiled program will be written. |
 | parameters | Are optional parameters to pass to the compiler.
 If you don't need them.
 You can delete this option or leave it as emtpy string if you want  |

-* [SOLUTION] represents the executable to run after the compilations.
-This section is optional and can be deleted.
+[SOLUTION] represents the executable to run after the compilations.
+This section is optional and can be deleted safely.

 | Option | Description |
 |--|--|